 Figure 4.2.2-1: SRAP structure overview

 On the U2N Relay UE, the SRAP sublayer contains one SRAP entity at Uu interface and a separate collocated SRAP entity at the PC5 interface.
 On the U2N Remote UE, the SRAP sublayer contains only one SRAP entity at the PC5 interface.
+On the U2U Relay UE, the SRAP sublayer contains one SRAP entity at PC5 interface between the U2U Relay UE and a U2U Remote UE and a separate collocated SRAP entity at the PC5 interface between the U2U Relay UE and the peer U2U Remote UE.
+On the U2N Remote UE and U2U Remote UE, the SRAP sublayer contains only one SRAP entity at the PC5 interface.

+Editor’s Notes: FFS on the detailed SRAP entity description for U2U Remote UE and U2U Relay UE.

 Each SRAP entity has a transmitting part and a receiving part.
-Across the PC5 interface, the transmitting part of the SRAP entity at the U2N Remote UE has a corresponding receiving part of an SRAP entity at the U2N Relay UE, and vice versa.
+Across the PC5 interface in the U2N case, the transmitting part of the SRAP entity at the U2N Remote UE has a corresponding receiving part of an SRAP entity at the U2N Relay UE, and vice versa.
 Across the Uu interface, the transmitting part of the SRAP entity at the U2N Relay UE has a corresponding receiving part of an SRAP entity at the gNB, and vice versa.

+Across the PC5 interface in the U2U case, the transmitting part of the SRAP entity at the U2U Remote UE has a corresponding receiving part of an SRAP entity at the U2U Relay UE, and vice versa.

-Figure 4.2.2-2 and Figure 4.2.2-3 represents the functional view of the SRAP entity for the SRAP sublayer at PC5 interface and at Uu interface respectively.
+Figure 4.2.2-2 and Figure 4.2.2-3 represents the functional view of the SRAP entity in U2N Relay case for the SRAP sublayer at PC5 interface and at Uu interface respectively.
+Figure 4.2.2-4 represents the functional view of the SRAP entity in U2U Relay case for the SRAP sublayer at PC5 interface.

-Figure 4.2.2-2: Example of functional view of SRAP sublayer at PC5 interface
+Figure 4.2.2-2: Example of functional view of SRAP sublayer at PC5 interface in U2N Relay case

+Editor’s Notes: FFS on the detailed changes to Figure 4.2.2-2 or a new figure to include the U2U Relay case.

 Figure 4.2.2-3: Example of functional view of SRAP sublayer at Uu interface